Center for Collaborative History

 As we continue to practice social distancing and assimilating to our new normal, the Center for Collaborative History started a new feature in our newsletter where we asked our faculty, graduate students, and staff three questions: What are you reading?
 What are you listening to?
 What are you watching?
-We hope this gives you some ideas for your free time over the next few weeks or months.
+We hope this gives you some ideas for your free time over the next few months.

 Find out about conferences and workshops being held this semester.